Shadito Cruz: Professional wrestling career

-Early in his career Juan Alvarado was given the nickname "Shadito" due to his physical resemblance to luchador Black Shadow, which stuck with him as a ring name.
+Early in his career Juan Alvarado was given the nickname "Shadito" due to his physical resemblance to professional wrestler Black Shadow, which stuck with him as a ring name.
 His wrestling career as Shadito Cruz was not very notable, partially because Cruz was physically very small.
-At the time of his peak years Lucha Libre focused more on the Welterweight and Middleweight divisions.
+At the time of his peak years, Mexican wrestling focused more on the Welterweight and Middleweight divisions.
 In 1975 he decided to try a different ring character as he took the name of a Frank Sinatra movie The Man with the Golden Arm and became "El Hombre del Brazo de Oro" for a few months.
 When his son Jesús Alvarado Nieves made his debut in 1975, Shadito Cruz gave the ring character to his son and instead of wrestling decided on training young wrestlers instead, including most of his six sons for their professional wrestling careers as well as become a referee.
 Over the years six of Alvarado's sons became professional wrestlers, all using the word "Brazo" in their ring names.